Column Template

 The example below shows how to:

-- use inline or multi-line template
+• Use inline or multi-line template.

-Using cell (column) template
+Using Grid cell (column) template

 <GridColumns>